formix/RetroZ/README.md

 ![RetroZ SBC for S80 Architecture](https://raw.githubusercontent.com/formix/RetroZ/master/Documents/RetroZ-SBC-Front.png)
 *Front of the board*

+Note that the pin headers or sockets representation are not what will appear on the final board.
+We plan to have stacking headers with pins on the bottom.

 [Back of the board](https://raw.githubusercontent.com/formix/RetroZ/master/Documents/RetroZ-SBC-Back.png)

 You can find the board schematic as a PDF [here](https://github.com/formix/RetroZ/blob/master/Documents/RetroZ-SBC.pdf).